 Securing our Borders and Protecting our Future

 It is critical that we secure our borders and stand for the rule of law.
 Instead of spending billions of dollars securing the borders of other countries, we should invest those resources into securing our own borders.
 I support a physical barrier spanning the southern border, and the use of modern technology to monitor areas where our border guards might not be able to patrol in person.
 My understanding of technology will give me the perspective necessary to recommend the right methods to digitally monitor and detect illegal entries.
-Drones, cameras, censors, artificial intelligence, and manpower working together with a physical barrier will lead to safety and security for the American people.
+Drones, cameras, sensors, artificial intelligence, and manpower working together with a physical barrier will lead to safety and security for the American people.

 Reforming the Tax Code